odys-z/x-visual/docs/_sources/design-memo/shaders/phong.rst.txt

 Morphing Phong Material
 =======================

-X-visual Phong shader is designed for general materail used by data object like bar in bar chart, with respect to light position.
+X-visual Phong shader is designed for general material used by data object like bar in bar chart, with respect to light position.

 This shader can also handle texture mixing.